-The maps below are simply an alert to the possibility of greater carryover of herbicide than would normally be expected.
+The map below is simply an alert to the possibility of greater carryover of herbicide than normally expected.
 However, rainfall events can be very localized.
-Due to potentially large distances between rainfall reporting sites used to create this map, and the smoothing process used, this map may overestimate or underestimate the amount of rainfall at the individual field level.
+Due to potentially large distances between rainfall reporting sites used to create this map, and the smoothing process used, this map may either overestimate or underestimate the amount of rainfall at the individual field level.
 Producers should use their own rainfall records to estimate their specific risk of carryover injury from the herbicide they used the previous year to following crops, or if dry conditions have been experienced over multiple years in a row, potentially residues from previous few seasons as well.

 The appearance of injury symptoms from herbicide residues in the soil are often preceded by a soaking rainfall, which releases the herbicide from soil particles and moves it into the rooting zone where it is taken up by the crop roots.
 Check the chart in the front of the Weed Control chapter of the Guide to Crop Protection for a list of residual herbicides.

 Always follow label directions on what crops to plant following the application of any herbicide.
 When dry conditions exist, consult with the manufacturer for additional guidance.

 How does 2020 shape up for potential carryover?

 The following analysis relates to the Risk Map for the 2020 growing season in the 'Related Items' below.